 - ceiling and floor tiles

 - asbestos cement products

-While most asbestos in buildings can be abated by encapsulation, asbestos fibers can be released into the air by the disturbance of asbestos-containing material.
+While most asbestos in buildings can be abated by encapsulation, asbestos fibers can be released into the air when disturbed..
 Instances where asbestos fibers are likely to be released:

 - During product use

 Generally speaking, exposure to asbestos can occur usually when the asbestos-containing material is disturbed or damaged in some way.
 Once disturbed, particles and fibers are released into the air and can travel throughout your home.